 This very rare Indo-West Pacific species is known from about 20 specimens in museums.
 The Pondicherry has not been seen since 1979, and may already be extinct.

 They have become critical due to the heavy and unregulated fishing trade within its region.
 The IUCN has therefore placed the Pondicherry on the CE list.
 They have also decided to make finding existing populations on the Pondicherry a high-priority conservation action which is good news.

 14. Ganges Shark – Critically Endangered

-This species of shark is a true river shark living in the freshwater of the Ganges, Hooghly, Mahanadi, and Brahmaputra Rivers in India.
-The Ganges Shark is small and brown with a blunt nose, the shark grows to a maximum of 6.8 feet.
+This species of sharks is a river shark that lives in the freshwater of the Ganges, Mahanadi, Hooghly, and Brahmaputra Rivers found in India.
+They are small and brown with a blunt nose, they grow to a maximum of 6.8 feet.

 15. Northern River Shark – Critically Endangered

 The Northern River Shark is Critically Endangered (CE) on the IUCN List.

 These inhabit coastal areas along Australia and New Guinea and are listed as CE on the endangered sharks list and are therefore now very rare.
 They measure around 8.2 feet, have a stocky-like body, and are recognized by their high back.